zevdg/bpm-saber/README.md

-# meter-saber
+# Beat Saber BPM Changer

-for changing the BPM of a beatsaber track without changing the relative position of the boxes and walls.
+A tool for changing the BPM of a beatsaber track without changing the relative position of the boxes and walls.
 This is particularly useful for making 6/8 songs, but maybe useful for other purposes.

 ![screenshot](./screenshot.png)